AR0E/ar0e.github.io/_pages/reading-list.md

   - **CAD Specific**
     - The NURBS Books - Piegl, Tiller
+    - Curves and Surfaces for CAGD - Gerald Farin
     - Algorithms for geometrical operations with NURBS surfaces - Gernot Beer